vitr-archive/valet4windows/README.md

 to expose your local webserver to the Internet.

 ### Testing
 I see the benefits of only integration testing here.
 I would test each valet command and check the outcomes.
-Unfortunately, travic doesn't support Windows, so, I perform them manually on Windows machine. (try https://ci.appveyor.com/)
+Unfortunately, travis doesn't support Windows, so, I perform them manually on Windows machine.
+Later on, I may try https://ci.appveyor.com/

 ### Quick How To